owl4ce/dotfiles/README.md

 - **QT Themer (env var) <kbd>optional</kbd>**
   [`~/.config/openbox/environment`](./.config/openbox/environment)
   This is optional if you are having issues like blind text with background from Mechanical Theme (Fleon GTK), as it basically uses plugins (QT5 to GTK2).
-Remove `gtk2` after the equal sign, then relogin **openbox-session**.
+Remove `gtk2` after the equal sign, then re-login **openbox-session**.
   ```cfg
   ...